MicrosoftDocs/SupportArticles-docs/support/azure/log-analytics/windows-agent-basics.md.md

 - You must have a Monitoring Agent certificate with the correct Hostname of your server.
 Generally, the certificate is generated automatically when you install the Monitoring Agent.
 The certificate is located in **Computer Certificate\Microsoft Monitoring Agent\Certificates**.

-- If a proxy is used, the proxy settings of the MMA agent must be via either Log Analytics gateway or your proxy server.
+- If a proxy is used, the proxy settings of the Monitoring Agent must be via either Log Analytics gateway or your proxy server.

 ## How to find the agent version

-There are two ways you can do this:
+There are two ways to find the vresion of :

 **On the VM or on-premises server with MMA**